pivotal-cf/docs-jfrog/index.html.md

 ## Security
 The following ports & ranges are used in this service:

-* Destination port 80 access to the GitLab VMs from the PCF Router
+* Destination port 80 access to the JFrog VMs from the PCF Router
-* Destination port 22 access to the GitLab VMs from outside of the PCF Network
 * Destination port xx for NFS access

 ## Feedback